 Setting Description Erase Mode The erase modes available if you are not using DAPLink.
-The options are: • sectors (default): Erase only sectors to be programmed. • full: Erase full chip. none: Skip flash erase step.
+The options are: • sectors (default): Erase only the sectors to be programmed. • full: Erase full chip. none: Skip flash erase step.
 Flash Mode The flash modes available.
-The options are: • auto (default): The debugger decides which flash mode to use based on the connected device.
-With auto, daplink is used by default if the connected device uses a DAPLink firmware.
-Otherwise, cmsis is used. • cmsis: If selected, flash algorithms contained in the CMSIS-Pack that is used in your project are deployed in the background to do the flash download. • daplink: If selected, the DAPLink firmware does the flash download of programs to your board.
-Program Flash Flash program option if you are not using DAPLink.
+The options are: • auto (default): The debugger decides which flash mode to use based on the connected hardware.
+With auto, DAPLink is used by default if the connected hardware uses a DAPLink firmware.
+Otherwise, cmsis is used. cmsis: If selected, flash algorithms contained in the CMSIS-Pack that is used in your project are deployed in the background to do the flash download. • daplink: If selected, the DAPLink firmware does the flash download of programs to your board.
+Program flash The Flash program option if you are not using DAPLink.
 Writes code into the flash memory.
-Reset Run Reset option if you are not using DAPLink.
+Reset Run The reset option if you are not using DAPLink.
 Triggers a hardware reset after the flash download.
-Verify Flash Flash verify option if you are not using DAPLink.
+Verify flash The flash verify option if you are not using DAPLink.
 Verifies the content downloaded to the flash memory during the flash download.